ediarum/ediarum.WEB/APPCONF.md

 ## 5. Definition of a search routine

 It is possible to define search routines which can search within multiple object types.
 All objects with hits are returned ordered by the search score, see [http://exist-db.org/exist/apps/doc/lucene.xml#query](http://exist-db.org/exist/apps/doc/lucene.xml#query).
+Searches don't work with objects from JSON files.

 ```xml
 <config>